lazzarocicco/shotcanvas/README.md

 -------------------------
 > Create a **PNG** screnshot of a focused patchwindow (only the canvas, not the frame)

-Installing shotcanvas a menu item (**shotcanvas**) appear in the main pd menu (it is active only in patchwindows).
+A new menu item (**shotcanvas**) appear in the main pd menu (it is active only in patchwindows).
-Clicking on "shotcanvas" you export a (**png**) image of the patch with everything are on it, objects, wires etc. as it appears to your eyes  (the patch can be in edit mode or not).
+Clicking on "shotcanvas" you screenshot the focused patch.
+Screenshot in **PNG** format include everything in the patch: objects, wires etc. as you see it (the patch can be in edit mode or not).

-You will find the image in <your home dir>/Pd/img/.
+You will find the screenshot in <your home dir>/Pd/img/.
->You can change this behavior by editing the value of "img_folder" variable in the first lines of the main plugin file (shotcanvas-plugin.tcl).
+>You can change this behavior by editing the value of "img_folder" variable on the top of the main plugin file (shotcanvas-plugin.tcl).

 Also a **SVG** file is created, you can find it in the same directory.
->NB, **the SVG file is a simple container** of the png image, it does not contain paths, shape or other vector elements.
+>NB, **the SVG file is a simple container** of the png image, it does not contain paths, shapes or other vector elements.

-If you have installed ***inkscape***, it automatically will open with your svg file loaded inside.
+Finally the procedure opens the SVG file with **inkscape** (you must have it already installed).
->you can change program by editing the value of "**edit_program**" variable in the first lines of the main plugin file (shotcanvas-plugin.tcl).
+>you can change program by editing the value of "**edit_program**" variable on top of the main plugin file (shotcanvas-plugin.tcl).

 CREATE BACKGROUND (*import PNG*)
 ------------------------------
->Loads a **PNG** image into the **patchwindow canvas** starting with offset 0 0.
-The upper/left corner of the image will be in the upper/left corner of the patch canvas.
+>Loads a **PNG** image as background into the **patchwindow canvas** with offset 0 0 (the upper/left corner of the image will be in the upper/left corner of the patch canvas).

-NB The image **is not loaded ON a patchwindow canvas like a graphic object** (as example: like [image] object from pd-extended) but it become the canvas background, so once imported the image you will not be able to change its position or all other its properties.
-When you don't want to see it animore, simply rename or delete the image.
+NB The image **is not loaded ON a patchwindow canvas like a graphic (or standard) pd object**.

+The image become the canvas background, so once imported you cant access at all its properties.
+If you don't want to see it animore, simply rename or delete the image.

 The image will be loaded only under these conditions:
 - must be a **PNG**
 - Its name must be **identical to the pd file name (except in the extension)**
-- The image file must be in the **(your_home_dir)/Pd/img/** folder (you can change this..)
+- The image file must be in the **<your_home_dir>/Pd/img/** folder.
+example: if tou wanth a background for mypatch.pd your background must be <your_home_dir>/Pd/img/mypatch.png

 Install
 -------